hanwendong1/VirtualGaming/content/4-Catan.md

 **Use Resources**

-Resources could be used in 5 ways:
+Resources could be used to build Road, Settlement, City, and buy Development Card.

-- Build Road: Lumber & Brick
-- Build Settlement: Lumber, Brick, Wool, Grain
-- Build City: Grainx2, Orex3
-- Buy Development Card: Wool, Grain, Ore
-- Trade with other players
+{% include figure.html img="resources.png" alt="Resources costs for buying and building" caption="Resources costs for buying and building" width="75%" %}

-**Development Cards**
+**(25) Development Cards**

-- Knight: Place robber in any tile and steal 1 card from an adjacent tile.
+- (14) Knight: Place robber in any tile and steal 1 card from an adjacent tile.
-- Year of Plenty: Take 2 cards you want from bank.
+- (2) Year of Plenty: Take 2 cards you want from bank.
-- Road Building: Build 2 roads.
+- (2) Road Building: Build 2 roads.
-- Monopoly: Steal all instances of a single type of card from every player.
+- (2) Monopoly: Steal all instances of a single type of card from every player.
-- Victory Point: Gain 1 victory point.
+- (5) Victory Point: Gain 1 victory point.

 **Trade**
+You can trade with other players.
+Make them an offer that they cannot refuse!

 Bank: On default you can give 4 of the same type of card to obtain 1 of any other type.